The Farm: Or How I Learned to Live With a Yellow-Bellied Sapsucker in the Freezer...

 "Are you my cousin too?"
 I innocently asked the child of the black gentleman digging up her tulip garden.

-"My mother can take her hair off", I decided to announce on a school bus full of children, one of which was the town gossip, which my mother, who suffered with alopecia universalis, didn't especially appreciate, and for which I was severely beaten with a belt and rescued by my Grandma Jennie.
+"My mother can take her hair off", I decided to announce on a school bus full of children, one of which was the town gossip, who my mother, who suffered with alopecia universalis, didn't especially appreciate, and for which I was severely beaten with a belt and rescued by my Grandma Jennie.
 But more about that in another hub.
 This is after all, supposed to be a "humorous" hub.
 Granted, it is about Italians.
+But I digress.